-The theory of evolution by natural selection describes a mechanism for how species can change over time.
-That species change was suggested and debated well before Darwin.
-The view that species were unchanging was grounded in the writings of Plato, yet there were also ancient Greeks that expressed evolutionary ideas.
+Natural selection describes a mechanism for how species can change over time.
+It is part of the theory of evolution.
+Though Darwin is the name most associated with evolution, the concept that species change was suggested and debated well before Darwin.
+For instance, the view that species were unchanging was grounded in the writings of Plato, yet there were ancient Greeks that disagreed and expressed evolutionary ideas.

 In the eighteenth century, ideas about the evolution of animals were reintroduced by the various naturalists.
-At the same time, James Hutton, the Scottish naturalist, proposed that geological change occurred gradually by the accumulation of small changes from processes (over long periods of time) just like those happening today.
+James Hutton, the Scottish naturalist and geologist, observed that processes that shape the soil and rock outcrops slowly but surely in his own lifetime.
+He proposed that all geological change occurred gradually by the accumulation of small changes from processes (over long periods of time), just like those he observed on shorter timescales.
 This contrasted with the predominant view that the geology of the planet was a consequence of catastrophic events occurring during a relatively brief past.
 Hutton's view was later popularized by the geologist Charles Lyell in the nineteenth century.
 Lyell became a friend to Darwin and his ideas were very influential on Darwin's thinking.
-Lyell argued that the greater age of Earth gave more time for gradual change in species, and the process provided an analogy for gradual change in species.
+Like Hutton, Lyell also argued that Earth must be very old, given the slow rate of current geological events.
+His theory of the gradual building and shifting of the Earth's crust, published as Principles of Geology, connected directly to Darwin's argument for gradual changes occurring over that geological time period in species (published in On the Origin of Species).